al1brn/geonodes/docs/api/Simulation.md

  Returns a function building nodes which place the particles on the surface.

-The algorithm using the raycats node to project the particles onto the surface. z_max is the latitude from which to project the particles.
+The algorithm using the raycats node to project the particles onto the surface, ```z_max``` is the latitude from which to project the particles.

 if particles are outside the surface, they can be deleted if kiil_outside is True.